 - The culture warriors have to be able to translate that social/cultural clout to real power through the passing of laws that give their tribe more formal powers of coercion.

 If any of those three necessary elements are missing, though, then the culture war spins its wheels forever.
-Oh sure, there’ll always be Christians who latch onto whatever their particular generation’s culture-war boogeyman might be, and they’ll carry their terror forward through their whole lives.
+Oh sure, there’ll always be Christians who latch onto whatever their particular generation’s culture-war boogeyman might be.
+They’ll carry their terror forward through their whole lives.
 But there simply aren’t enough fundagelicals to carry the culture-war ball by themselves, not anymore.
 Without buy-in or at least complacency, they can’t do more than make a lot of noise.

-And that noisemaking is starting to cost Christian groups and leaders all across the culture-war battlefield.
+And that noisemaking is starting to cost Christian culture warriors.